 When the solar panels were inactive, the installation of AHF yielded significant improvements in power quality and system performance.
 With AHF (Grid), the system exhibited higher power factors, reduced THD levels, and lower RMS currents compared to scenarios without AHF (Load).
 Notably, the power measurements demonstrated improved active power consumption and reactive power compensation, indicating enhanced efficiency and reduced power losses.

-Power Measurement with Solar Off
+Power Measurement with Solar OFF

-System Values with Solar Off
+System Values with Solar OFF

 During solar operation, the benefits of AHF became even more pronounced.
 Despite the fluctuating nature of solar power generation, AHF effectively regulated power quality, maintaining stable power factors and minimizing harmonic distortions.
 This contributed to enhanced grid stability and reduced strain on electrical equipment which led to operational improvement.

-Power Measurement with Solar On
+Power Measurement with Solar ON

 The filters’ effectiveness in eliminating harmonic distortions caused by Variable Frequency Drives (VFDs), which are frequently used in Water Treatment procedures, was further demonstrated by phase-specific harmonic current analysis.
 The ability of the AHF to reduce harmonic problems and provide smoother, more effective system performance was demonstrated by the contrast between generated harmonic currents (red) and the resulting harmonic currents after AHF cancellation (green).